-Temperatures in China vary tremendously, influenced mostly by latitude and monsoon activities.
+Temperatures in Chinavary tremendously, influenced mostly by latitude and monsoon activities.
 From north to south, China consists of five separate temperature zones: cold-temperate, mid-temperate, warm-temperate, subtropical, and tropical.
 Generally, during winter the country is divided.
-Travelers who travel to China during these months may want to avoid the northern areas, as temperatures drop below zero degrees.
-Some areas in Heilongjiang Province report averages of -85°F whereas the Hainan Province maintains averages above 65°F.
+Travelers who travel to China during these months may want to avoid the northern areas, as temperatures sometimes drop below zero degrees.
+Some areas in Heilongjiang Province report averages of -25°F (-31.7°C) whereas the Hainan Province maintains averages above 65°F (18.3℃).

-During the summer months, most regions – excluding the high plateaus and mountains – remain above 65°F. Precipitation patterns are fairly regular, showing larger distribution in the southeastern section (31.5 inches annually) and decreasing across the country to the northwest (7.9 inches annually).
-The rainy season occurs predominantly from May to September and rich rainfall may cause flooding during these months.
+During the summer months, most regions – excluding the high plateaus and mountains – remain above 65°F (18.3℃).
+Precipitation patterns are fairly regular, showing a larger distribution in the southeastern section (31.5 inches annually) and decreasing across the country to the northwest (7.9 inches annually).
+China's rainy season occurs predominantly from May to September and rich rainfall may cause flooding during these months.
 Droughts contribute to dry air in winter.
 During summer (April-May) the southeast and southwest monsoons reach the Chinese mainland and are the main cause of rainfall.

 While Tibet is at a high altitude and has four defined seasons, the temperature and climate variations throughout the year are not as extreme as most would suspect.
-The landscape is a high altitude plateau set amidst steep mountains, and rainfall is concentrated in the mountains.
+The landscape is a high-altitude plateau set amidst steep mountains, and rainfall is concentrated in the mountains.
 This creates a dry tundra climate in the plateaus and valleys.
-The area experiences frost 6 months out of the year, and lakes will ice over in the winter months.
+The area experiences frost six months out of the year, and lakes will ice over in the winter months.

-June through August are the warmest months of the year but generally the wettest.
+Between June and August are the warmest months of the year, but generally the wettest.
 However, the air has a greater concentration of oxygen making it a safer choice for those concerned about altitude sickness.
 This is also the season for many of the local festivals and outdoor activities.

 May and September are some of the driest months, making them a great option for those looking to do hiking or tent camping.

-Travel is restricted to Tibet during 5-6 weeks in February and March each year due to government restrictions in the area.
-This is definitely something to keep in mind when considering your travel time.
-Our Trip Planners will be a great resource as you get into the planning process.
+Travel is restricted to Tibet for 5-6 weeks during February and March each year due to government restrictions in the area.
+This is definitely something to keep in mind when considering your travel plans.
+Our Trip Planners at Adventure Life will be a great resource as you get into the planning process of your China tour.